How to Spot Fake Pokémon Cards

-With such a high level of interest it is no surprise that scammers want a slice of the pie.
+With such a high level of interest in the Pokémon TCG it is no surprise that forgers want a slice of the pie.
 While some fake Pokémon cards are immediately obvious, other forgers produce copies that need very close observation to determine whether they are genuine or fake.
 Indeed, many serious high-value collectors hire Pokémon advisors to check cards for them.

 Look and Feel of the Card